jsxc/xmpp-cloud-auth/doc/Database.md

 ## Shared Roster
 Location specified by `--shared-roster-db`, this database is an `anydbm`-based key/value storage.

-It contains two types of key/value pairs, differentiated whether the key contains one or two colons (`:`):
+It contains multiple types of key/value pairs, prefixed by:
+- `FNC:`user`:`domain: Full-name cache.
+Value: full name
+- `RH:`user`:`domain: Response Hash.
+Value: SHA-256 hash of the `shared_roster` response body
+  (to shortcircuit the next two lookups/processes)
+- `LIG:`user`:`domain: Login In Group.
+Value: tab-separated lists of groups the user was in at last login
+- `RGC:`group`:`domain: Reverse Group Cache.
+Value: tab-separated lists of users in that group

 ### User memberships